khajiev13/activities/README.md

 # Frontend Application

-This is the frontend for our application, built with React and Tailwind CSS.
+This is the frontend for our application, built with React Typescript and Tailwind CSS.

 ## Prerequisites